Breeding Approval & Grading for Stallions & Mares In PFH, SSSH, SNH, & AAH Studbooks

 Stage 2 – Grading.
 This consists of Measurements, Conformation & Type, Movement in-hand and loose, and loose Jumping

-Horses with an average score of 5/10 or 6/10 across the assessment are recognised with the Bronze Award.
+Horses with an average score of 60/100 across the assessment are recognised with the Bronze Award Breeding Approval.

-Horses with an average score of 7/10 across the assessment are recognised with the Silver Award.
+Horses with an average score of 70/100 across the assessment are recognised with the Silver Award Breeding Approval.

-Horses with an average score of 8/10 or above across the assessment are recognised with the Gold Award.
+Horses with an average score of 80/100 or above across the assessment are recognised with the Gold Award Breeding Approval

-Requirements To Meet For Acceptance to Attend the GRADING
+Requirements To Meet For Acceptance to Apply for the GRADING

-1.Horses must have reached their 3rd Birthday or be older, so all horses born on/before 09/09/2017 or earlier are eligible.
+1.Horses must have reached their 3rd Birthday or be older, so all horses born on/before 01/05/2020 for the May session or born on/before 01/09/2020 for the August session are eligible.

 2.The horse must be registered with BAPSH Ltd & owned by the person recorded in the BAPSH National Studbook and in the Passport for the horse.

 3a.
-The horse must have a DNA Type/profile completed and received at the BAPSH Registry Office before the application for Stage 2 Grading application can be accepted.
+The horse must already have a DNA Type/profile completed, or a DNA sample must be submitted to the BAPSH Registry Office with the application for Stage 2 Grading.

 3b.
 The horse must be certified Negative for the genetic diseases which may affect one of the purebreeds which contribute to the foundation of the Studbook.
 The relevant Certificate/s for the horse or it’s ancestor must be at BAPSH Registry Office.